cncf/tag-security/assessments/projects/cni/self-assessment.md

 5. Data types for plugins return their results to the runtime

 #### Action 1: Network Configuration Format

 CNI defines a network configuration format for administrators.
 It contains directives for both the container runtime as well as the plugins to consume.
-At plugin execution time, this configuration format is interpreted by the runtime and transformed in to a form to be passed to the plugins.
+At plugin execution time, this configuration format is interpreted by the runtime and transformed into a form to be passed to the plugins.
-- **Example configuration**:
+* **Example configuration**:
   <br>
   <div style="text-align:center;">
     <img src="docs/CNI-config.png" alt="CNI config">